lordslair/untappd-map/README.md

 ```
 ├── data                              |  Map template and results
-├── Dockerfile                        |  To build the docker container
+├── Dockerfile                        |  To build the docker container (Debian:stretch)
+├── Dockerfile-alpine                 |  To build the docker container (ALpine:3.7)
 ├── lib
 │   └── UTM
 │       ├── Choropleth.pm             |  UTM::Choropleth to colorize, and create the SVG